 Parents have different attitudes and expectations about bed-wetting and its cure.
 Treatment for MNE should generally be discouraged before the age of 7 years because even the success rates for treatment before this age are very poor.

-Urodynamic Findings: Bladder instability does not occur in children with MNE at a higher rate than in normal subjects, and in most enuretic, unstable contractions are not the cause for bed-wetting.
-Consequently, therapy for eliminating uninhabited contractions is generally ineffective.
+Urodynamic Findings: Bladder overactivity does not occur in children with MNE at a higher rate than in normal subjects, and in most enuretic, bladder overactivity are not the cause for bed-wetting.
+Consequently, therapy for eliminating bladder overactivity is generally ineffective.
 However, the single most important observation in MNE is a reduced bladder capacity.
 This reduction is functional and not anatomic.
 It is not the cause for enuresis, although it often increases coincidentally with a cure.
-Those children who have diurnal symptoms of frequency, urgency or even incontinence, will have bladder instability.
+Those children who have daytime symptoms of frequency, urgency or even incontinence, will have bladder overactivity.

 Sleep Factors: Sleep patterns of enuretic are not different from those of normal children.
 Most enuretics neither have a disorder of arousal nor wet as a consequence of sleeping too deeply.
-Instead, findings support the concept that enuresis is related to a delay in CNS development, or more accurately, a dual delay in the development of perception and inhibition of filling and contraction of the bladder by the CNF.
+Instead, findings support the concept that enuresis is related to a delay in CNS development, or more accurately, a dual delay in the development of perception and inhibition of filling and contraction of the bladder by the CNS (Central nervous system).

-Alteration in Vasopressin Secretions: About 50% less urine is normally excreted during the night than during the day.
-In many children with enuresis, the circadian rhythm of plasma vasopressin secretion is altered, with no decrease in AVP during the night.
+Alteration in Vasopressin Secretions: Vasopressin is pituitary hormone also called as AVP (Arginine vasopressin).
+About 50% less urine is normally excreted during the night than during the day.
+In many children with enuresis, the circadian rhythm (biological sleep –wake cycle) of plasma vasopressin secretion is altered, with no decrease in AVP during the night.
 This causes them to produce larger amounts of dilute urine at night.
 Administration of vasopressin will be helpful only in those children in whom this increased nocturnal urine output has been documented.
 Studies indicate that the circadian rhythm of AVP matures over time, and it indicates that enuresis associated with AVP-induced nocturnal polyuria may simply represent another manifestation of developmental delay.

 Developmental Delay: All the seemingly unrelated alterations in urodynamic function, sleep, AVP secretion, etc., that have been mentioned above, all occur normally in infants and young children and actually represent a varied expression of neurophysiological immaturity.
 In most children, MNE represents a delay in development, and each of these physiological alterations tends to improve with time and to resolve spontaneously.